Federal and state laws protect employees from hostile work environments.

 The answer(s): it’s not always clear.

-Employees who feel intimidated, scared, or distressed often need clarity about whether they are trapped in a hostile work environment.
+California employees who feel intimidated, scared, or distressed often need clarity about whether they are trapped in a hostile work environment.

 It is important to understand that many different people can create a hostile work environment: your boss, but also other employees and even customers.

-Below are some common examples of conduct that can create a hostile work environment.
+Below, our California employment lawyers review common examples of conduct that can create a hostile work environment.

 The words we use carry enormous power.
 Many hostile workplaces are rife with offensive or demeaning language, such as: